COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/playericescript.png", width: 90%),
   caption: [Image of `PlayerIceScript` script attached to the player `GameObject` in DS World Level 5.
-The `player` game object holds this script only in DS World Level 5.]
+The `player` `GameObject` holds this script only in DS World Level 5.]
 )

 / Function description: